Squarespace,

 -

 When a project calls for specialists, the Studio brings in people Kristine has worked with long enough to truly trust: content strategists, developers, brand designers, the best fellow Squarespace experts.
-Not a bench - a network with a genuinely high bar, assembled over years of working on the kinds of projects where the bar actually matters.
+Not a bench - a network with a genuinely high bar, assembled over years of working on projects that don't have much room for error.

 -